mleone18/Yahtzee/README.md

 Init - Takes the values of the final dice roll, also has the current user score
 <br>
-Card - Show the score card with the option to choose which box to fill in
+Card - Asks what category the user would like to choose for their scoring.
+Then it calculates the appropiate score for that roll depending on the final dice rolls.